multigcs/viaconstructor/README.md

 # viaConstructor

-OpenSource CAM-Tool to generate gCode from DXF-Files
+OpenSource CAM-Tool to generate gCode from DXF,SVG and HPGL-Files

 ## Known Issues:
 * beta - version